Reusable MedTech in the NHS – Pioneering Sustainable Healthcare

 What is the Reusable MedTech in the NHS project?

-This pilot represents a crucial step towards embedding sustainability in NHS supply chains.
+This pilot represented a crucial step towards embedding sustainability in NHS supply chains.
 By providing robust evidence on the feasibility and benefits of reusable MedTech, the project will help inform national policy and pave the way for wider adoption across the healthcare system.

 The challenge

 The NHS relies heavily on single-use medical products, contributing significantly to carbon emissions, waste production, and rising costs.
 While reusable alternatives exist, widespread adoption has been limited by concerns around infection control, cost implications, and logistical challenges.
-There is a clear need to evaluate the feasibility of switching to reusable MedTech while maintaining high standards of patient safety and efficiency.
+There was a clear need to evaluate the feasibility of switching to reusable MedTech while maintaining high standards of patient safety and efficiency.

 The opportunity